Industry vs Academia

-First, the million dollar question.
+The million dollar question.
 Having some idea, even if not set in stone, of the kind of career you’d like will help you determine the kind of experience you need.
 If you can’t wait to graduate and get stuck into the commercial, corporate world, then chances are that your future employers will be looking for some practical industry experience in your CV.
-If an academic career is more your style, research experience may be a better fit.
-Take some time to look at adverts for the kinds of job that you’d like and see what experience the employers are asking for.
+If a career in academia is more appealing to you, research experience may be a better fit.
+Take some time to look at adverts for the kind of jobs that you’d like and see what experience the employers are asking for.
+For example, looking across a range of Project Manager roles, one might find that familiarity with a particular management technique (e.g. PRINCE2) is desirable.
 Bear in mind that different areas of the sector and even different locations may require diverse skills.
-For example, many European organisations will expect applicants to have Master's degrees, while some UK companies only require Bachelors.
+For example, many European organisations will expect applicants to have Master’s degrees, while some UK companies only require Bachelor’s.

 What if I don’t know what career I want?